zombifier/My_Stardew_Mods/CustomTapperFramework/README.md

   * To make this building placeable on fruit trees, add `"custom_fruit_tree_tapper_item"`
   * To make this building placeable on giant crops, add `"custom_giant_crop_tapper_item"`
 * If a crab pot-like water building, add `"custom_crab_pot_item"`
+  * By default, all water machines can be picked up by hand if they're processing an output; this is to prevent machines that automatically produce from being unremovable.
+To make them unremovable when processing, add `"prevent_remove_when_processing"`.
+Outside of this case, all water machines can be picked up if they're not processing, or if they don't have ready output.

 Then define your machine behavior in [`Data/Machines`](https://stardewvalleywiki.com/Modding:Machines) as usual.